10 Signs Your Magazine’s Design Needs Help

 But giving it thought and getting it right can be two very different things.
 How can you be sure that your tastes line up with modern aesthetic and usability principles?
 Your magazine’s brand is far too important for you to take a prideful stance.
 For that reason, here are 10 signs that your magazine’s design may need fixing.

-It’s Not Readable
+Bad Magazine Design: Why It’s Not Readable

 Readability is one of the most important aspects of any magazine.
 Great content doesn’t mean anything if it’s not readable.
 Even the best content will be skimmed over if your reader struggles too much trying to read it.

-Your Content Design Hierarchy is Unclear
+Your Magazine Layout and Content Design Hierarchy is Unclear

 Every single layout needs a hierarchy.
 Do you remember the 2017 Oscars card debacle where La La Land was mistakenly announced as the Best Picture winner over Moonlight?
 That’s an example of a huge designer’s mistake managing their text flow hierarchy, a mistake that went embarrassingly global.
+Similarly, a confusing reveal card led to a major miss during the Miss Universe pageant, where the host announced the wrong winner due to unclear design.

 Take a glance at your magazine’s layout.
 This is supposed to be clear.
 Hierarchy shows how to read your text content.
 There must be some contrast between headers and body text, whether it’s blocks, boxes, or coloration.
 Something must define the order.
 While you can try to accomplish this via fonts alone, be aware that too many fonts can make for busy layouts and could scare readers away from otherwise good content.

-White Space is Your Friend
+White Space is Your Eye Catching Friend

 There must be a visual balance between your content and media with your white space.
 If your magazine looks too busy or cluttered to read, nobody will have time for it.
 Let it breath, even if it goes against your inclinations.
 We’re living in fast-paced times, so the reader wants to spend less time trying to read and more time absorbing the content.
 It’s about ease and efficiency.
 If you happen to have lots to say, then you have to play the visual game, which boils down to strategy and planning.
 White space is your friend.
 Put less text on each page, use photos and pull quotes strategically, and you’ll be better able to seduce your readers.